Rudra-200/Eco-Yatra/readme.md

 ```
 ## Setting Up Eco-YATRA

-This guide will walk you through setting up and running the Eco-YATRA application.
+This guide will walk you through setting up and running the EcoYatra application.

 ### Environment Variables